 After getting to know more about Chromium and Chrome, we can now continue to discuss the differences between the two applications.
 Referring to the discussion above, of course, the history of these two applications is also different.

-But it turns out that there are still other differences that you can find in the two applications.
+But it turns out that there are still other differences that you can find between the two applications.
 This difference is also the reason why Chrome is much more in demand by contemporary internet users.
 What’s more, this application also bears the big name of Google.
 Immediately, here are the differences:

 #1.
 Automatic Updates